Current Weather

 Weather Statistics - GMMX

-Menara Airport typically experiences VFR conditions 60.6% of the time, though instrument-rated pilots will find IFR weather present approximately 5.4% of observations.
+Menara Airport is frequently affected by reduced visibility conditions, with VFR weather only 58.6% of the time and IFR/LIFR conditions occurring in 5.4% of observations.
 Prevailing winds are from the W averaging 5.9 knots.
 Temperature extremes range from 2°C to 40°C, reflecting significant seasonal variation.
-The best months for VFR flying are October, September, November.
+The best months for VFR flying are May, October, September.

 Wind Analysis